-While most Peach County residents lie asleep in their beds on the final Saturday morning of the Peach Festival, Rich Bennett and his team of volunteer bakers will be wide awake and working on Peach County's renowned culinary masterpiece: The "World's Largest Peach Cobbler."
+While most Peach County residents lie asleep in their beds on the first Saturday morning of the Peach Festival, Rich Bennett and his team of volunteer bakers will be wide awake and working on Peach County's renowned culinary masterpiece: The "World's Largest Peach Cobbler."

 And by 2 o'clock Saturday afternoon, a substantial crowd will have already begun to line up for a taste, an annual event many consider to be the most anticipated highlight of the Georgia Peach Festival.
-Check out this 11 Alive news report.

 Beginning with the festival's return in the 1980s, a county commissioner traditionally headed the task of baking the marvel.
 Several years ago, however, commissioners appointed Bennett, the county's information systems manager, to the celebrated job.